 Ultimate Tax Guide for US Expats Living in Mexico

 Mexico is a top destination for US expats looking for an affordable and vibrant lifestyle abroad.
 One of the most significant advantages of living in Mexico as a US expat is the low cost of living.
-Compared to many areas in the US, the cost of living in Mexico is significantly lower, meaning that expats can enjoy a high living standard without breaking the bank.
+Compared to many areas in the US, the cost of living in Mexico is significantly lower, helping expats (many of whom are our clients at Greenback Expat Tax Services) enjoy a high standard of living without breaking the bank.

 As a US expat living in Mexico, you’re subject to tax obligations in both countries.
 Mexico taxes worldwide income, meaning you must file tax returns and pay taxes in the US and Mexico.